stewsmith/stewsmith.github.io/_posts/2013-11-1-Mostly-Unsolvable.markdown

 be interpreted as a natural number.
 Therefore, every program can be represented as an integer.

 Let's compare this to a decision problem.
 A decision problem takes an input, runs an algorithm, and gives a yes or no as an output.
-It can take any number as an input and output yes (1) or no (0).
+It can take any number as an input and outputs yes (1) or no (0).
 We can put it in a table to see what that looks like when we do it for every number.

 0 => 0